 7) With regard to imported wildlife, I will only work with animals that were legally imported and have valid documentation from the U.S. Fish & Wildlife Service

-8) I do not support hybridization of any species and will not knowingly transfer to or buy from anyone who has intentionally bred hybrids or supports such behavior
+8) I support species integrity and therefore do not support hybridization of any species and will not knowingly transfer to or buy from anyone who has intentionally bred hybrids or supports such behavior

-9) I do not support "flipping" animals (when someone buys low and sells high to make money).
+9) I support animal care stability and therefore do not support "flipping" animals (when someone buys low and sells high to make money).
 I will not knowingly transfer to or buy from "animal flippers"

 10) I reserve the right to refuse transfer for any animal welfare or legally based reason